jufgutierrezgo/python-vlc-rm/README.rst

 modified version of the Recursive Model (RM) presented [1], this package reports the DC gain at each central wavelengths.
 To compute this propagation, VLC-RM considers the spectral power distribution of multiple LEDs, the spectral response of the multiple color detectors, and the room's walls reflectance at central wavelengths.

-VLC-RM is composed of 5 modules:

-* Transmitter module:
-    The module has a set of attributes to define the LED-based transmitter characteristics.
-    The module computes the spectral power distribution assuming a gaussian shape, and the spatial intensity distribution according to a Lambertian radiator.
+The spectral power distribution emitted at LED-based transmitter is assumed as a gaussian shape, and the

-    | Properties:
-    | ├── Name
-    | ├── Position
-    | ├── Normal vector
-    | ├── Central wavelengths
-    | ├── Full width at half maximum
-    | ├── Number of Lambertian radiator
-    | ├── Luminous flux
-    | ├── Luminous efficacy of radiation
-    | ├── Average power per channel
-    | ├── Spectral power distribution
-    |
-    | Functions:
-    | ├── Plot spatial distribution
-    | ├── Plot SPD at 1 lumen
-    | ├── Plot normalized SPD
-    | ├── Print properties

-* Photodetector module:
-    The module has a set of attributes to define the photodetector characteristics.

-    | Properties:
-    | ├── Name
-    | ├── Position
-    | ├── Normal vector
-    | ├── Active area
-    | ├── Full width at half maximum
-    | ├── Spectral responsivity
-    | ├── Field of view
-    | ├── Dark current
-    |
-    | Functions:
-    | ├── Plot spectral responsivity
-    | ├── Print properties

-* Indoor Environment module:
-    The module has a set of attributes to define the empty rectangular room where the light wave propagates.
-The module calculates a grid of points to discretize the surface of walls into square smaller areas.
-It also computes the pairwise distance and the cosine angle between the points of the grid.
+spatial intensity distribution is assumed as a Lambertian radiator.
+A grid of points is used to discretize the room's walls into square smaller areas.

-    | Properties:
-    | ├── Name
-    | ├── Size of the room
-    | ├── Resolution for grid of points
-    | ├── Reflectace at each wall at central wavelengths
-    | ├── Number of reflection order.
-    |
-    | Functions:
-    | ├── Create grid
-    | ├── Compute pirwise parameters
-    | ├── Print properties

-* Recursive Model module:
-    The module has a set of attributes to execute a recursive algorithm by gettig a DC gain at each central wavelength, and the minimum distance of the constellation.
+The package runs a recursive algorithm by gettig a DC gain at each central wavelength, and the minimum distance of the constellation.
 Based on DC gain computation, the interchannel interferce of the CSK-VLC system is estimated, as well as lighting parameters.
-The recursive model assummes that room's walls are perfect diffusse reflectors and a transmitter a point light source.

-    | Properties:
-    | ├── Name
-    | ├── DC gain at central wavelengths
-    | ├── Interchannel interference matrix
-    | ├── Minimum distance
-    | ├── Lighting parameters at detector position
-    |       ├── Illuminance
-    |       ├── Correlated color temperature
-    |       ├── Color rendering index
-    |       ├── CIExy coordinates
-    |
-    | Functions:
-    | ├── Simulate channel
-    | ├── Print DC gain at each reflection order
-    | ├── Print DC gain at each central wavelength
-    | ├── Plot the receive constellation
-    | ├── Print properties

-* Symbols-Error-Rate (SER) module:
-    The module has a set of attributes to simulated a transmission of CSK symbols through an AWGN channel.
-Using the interchannel interference matrix estimated with the Recursive Model module, this module computes the received symbols in the current space, adds gaussian noise and calculates the symbols error rate of the tranmission.
+The recursive algorithm assummes that room's walls are perfect diffusse reflectors and the transmitter is a point light source The package simulates a transmission of CSK symbols through an AWGN channel.
+Using the interchannel interference matrix estimated with the recursive algorithm, the received symbols in the current space can be computed, by adding gaussian noise and calculates the symbols error rate of the tranmission.

-    | Properties:
-    | ├── Name
-    | ├── Number of symbols to transmit
-    | ├── Symbol error rate
-    |
-    | Functions:
-    | ├── Computes symbol error rate
-    | ├── Plot symbol error rate vs. transmitter's luminous flux
-    | ├── Save data to file